Tracking Plan Audit

 An event name field where any string value is accepted, with the only constraint being that it adheres to the correct casing.

-The casing rule for the free input will serve to prevent users from typing values that don’t match the correct casing when creating new events.
+The casing rule for the free input will serve to prevent users from typing words that don't match the correct casing when creating new events.

 Example: A common example of this is an object component – where the object value could represent any feature, flow or ui element the user interacts with.